hairinwind/blog/code_security.md

 ## Insufficient Session Expiration
 Web.xml session-timeout

+The session isn't properly invalidated after logout.
+Only the client's cookie gets removed, which would still allow for a longshot of session hijacking.

 ## Authentication - Forceful Browsing
 An attacker can use Brute Force techniques to search for unlinked contents in the domain directory, such as temporary directories and files, and old backup and configuration files.